tayamari/lmmw-maze-game/docs/planning.md

 Create folders for assets and designs

 Week 8
 Saturday - Take a look at React (a JavaScript library).
 View existing projects
-Project structure - How do we want to organize our code?
+✅ Project structure - How do we want to organize our code?
-Figure out how to add a countdown timer and a score to the screen Explore score system
+✅ Figure out how to add a countdown timer to the screen Figure out how to add a score to the screen (partially done) ✅ Explore score system
-Add menu page
+Add menu page (partially done)

 LABOR DAY WEEK
-Navigation between pages
+Navigation between pages (partially done)
-+ stitching the pages together
+Stitch pages/modules together
-Have basic requirements for the project squared away About page
+Finding assets and designs - Look at APIs for assets vs. static hosting our own Have basic requirements for the project code complete:

-Contact page with form validation
+- About page
-Finding assets and designs
+- Contact page with form validation

-Week 9
+Week 9 - In class: delegate responsibilities that we can each do some work on individually

 Icon movement
 Basic grid/maze layout
 Wiring up assets (place them where they need to be, remove any placeholders we have)